 ARIZONA ROOTS, HOMEGROWN LEADERSHIP

 Kimberly Yee is a native of Phoenix, Arizona, and was born and raised in the 20th Legislative District, the area she has represented in the Arizona Legislature since 2010.
-She currently serves as the Arizona Senate Majority Leader and was elected to this leadership position by her Republican colleagues.
+She currently serves as the Arizona Senate Majority Leader.
 Senator Yee is the second woman to serve as Senate Majority Leader since U.S. Justice Sandra Day O'Connor served the position in the Arizona Senate in 1973.
 Kimberly Yee is the first Asian American woman elected to serve in the Arizona Legislature in the state's history.

 Kimberly Yee is a graduate of Pepperdine University where she earned a Bachelor’s Degree in Political Science and a Bachelor’s Degree in English.
 She also holds a Master’s Degree in Public Administration from Arizona State University's School of Public Affairs, and was the recipient of the honored Scholar-Citizen Award.
 Kimberly's graduate education in public administration prepared her for executive level leadership in the public sector, agency administration and analyzing public budgets.

 Kimberly is blessed to be a wife, mother and small business owner.
 She and her husband own a small local business in the West Valley.
-Kimberly is a pro-life Christian woman of faith with conservative values who has been endorsed by Center for Arizona Policy Action which supports candidates with a strong voting record on life, marriage and family and religious freedom.
 She enjoys spending time with family and friends, and volunteers in her church and community.
 She is the daughter of a public school teacher who taught elementary school in Arizona for over 38 years, and an Army veteran small business owner.